 That didn't used to be the case.
 The runway to an IPO was shorter and companies went public with lower valuations and smaller sticker prices.
 Today, it's common for companies to have much larger valuations before their shares are put on public exchanges.
 There's no reason to rush to public-equity markets just to get financing when there's a whole ecosystem of ways to get capital.

-But even if capital is readily available there are still plenty of reasons to go public when the time is right for the company.
+But even if capital is readily available elsewhere, there are still plenty of reasons to go public when the time is right for the company.
 One of the most important is that an IPO can be an essential tool for hiring and retaining top talent.
 To recruit the best people, you'll likely want to offer them equity in something where there's liquidity, and where they can actually cash out and get value.
-Over time, you're likely to conclude that you need the size, branding, and reputation that comes from being publicly traded.
+Over time, you're likely to conclude you need the size, branding, and reputation that comes from being publicly traded.

-So what do you need to have an IPO--and a great company?
+So what do you need to have an IPO -- and a great company?